 Nobody really goes into music hoping for financial stability, but who doesn’t want it?
 Anxiety about my long-term financial prospects was always just under the surface throughout my student and early-career years, even as I gained one accolade or experience after another: a prestigious commission, a performance with a big orchestra, a good review in a major newspaper, whatever.
 In fact, these things became to me the trusty drug that masked my anxiety.

 Fortunately for me, a prospective immigrant to the US, the immigration system encouraged this sort of behavior.
 After exiting Juilliard with a shiny master’s degree, I immediately received a commission from a major American orchestra.
-I remained in New York and took up an administrative position with an arts startup that just kept me afloat as I went about my composerly business, but also provided incredible networking opportunities, including international travel and hobnobbing with important people.
+I remained in New York and took up an administrative position with an arts nonprofit that just kept me afloat as I went about my composerly business, but also provided incredible networking opportunities, including international travel and hobnobbing with important people.
 This was all enough to get me membership into a class of non-citizens whose residence in the US rested entirely on “extraordinary ability” in the arts and sciences.
 The standards are far higher (and more arbitrary) than to which any American citizen is subject.
 And the government has no tools with which to evaluate artistic work, so instead it must rely on credentials, affiliations, awards, press, and endorsements.
 I had them and was addicted to them: they feel great, and each time gives one a powerful sense, whether it’s true or not, that one is fulfilling some kind of greater purpose, something meaningful and beyond fleeting earthly concerns, like money.

 This is all well and good up to a point; who’d blame an impressionable 20-something for attempting a different, more unusual, and more exciting sort of existence, even if it meant forgoing stability?
 But people cannot be static throughout the course of a life (and anyone who is might want to do some serious thinking).
 Certain personality traits may surface as others tone down; priorities change, and so do external circumstances.
 As one gets older, they might find that feelings of validation, purpose, or meaningfulness are, in truth, just as fleeting as a paycheck—or that perhaps they’d rather just have a paycheck and forget everything else.